Air Fryer Crab Cakes

 • Transfer the mixture to a large mixing bowl and add the remaining ingredients.
 Using a wooden spoon or spatula combine well and begin forming your patties with a 1/3 cup as a measuring tool.
 This will yield around 12-13 1-inch thick patties.

 • For cooking, grease the base of the air fryer basket.
+Preheat the air fryer to 400F (200C).
 Evenly arrange the patties in the base of the basket, leaving each pattie some room to breathe.
 Cook them for around 7 minutes (6-8) depending on the size and thickness of each.
+Flip them half way through.

 • To make the tartar sauce, simply add all the ingredients to a small bowl and stir till combined.